cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Encodings are closely related to mappings.
 Like a mapping, an encoding is a function that outputs a point on an elliptic curve.
-In contrast to a mapping, however, the input to an encoding is an arbitrary bit string.
+In contrast to a mapping, however, the input to an encoding is an arbitrary string.
 Encodings can be deterministic or probabilistic.
-Deterministic encodings are preferred for security, because probabilistic ones can leak information through side channels.
+Deterministic encodings are preferred for security, because probabilistic ones are more likely to leak information through side channels.

 This document constructs deterministic encodings by composing a hash function H with a deterministic mapping.
-In particular, H takes as input an arbitrary bit string and outputs an element of F.
+In particular, H takes as input an arbitrary string and outputs an element of F.
 The deterministic mapping takes that element as input and outputs a point on an elliptic curve E defined over F.
-Since the hash function H takes arbitrary bit strings as inputs, it cannot be
+Since the hash function H takes arbitrary strings as inputs, it cannot be
 injective: the set of inputs is larger than the set of outputs, so there must be distinct inputs that give the same output (i.e., there must be collisions).
 Thus, any encoding built from H is also not injective.

-Like mappings, encodings may be invertible, meaning that there is an efficient algorithm that, for any point P output by the encoding, outputs a bit string s such that applying the encoding to s outputs P.
+Like mappings, encodings may be invertible, meaning that there is an efficient algorithm that, for any point P output by the encoding, outputs a string s such that applying the encoding to s outputs P.
 The hash function used by all encodings specified in this document ({{hashtofield}}) is not invertible; thus, the encodings are also not invertible.